antiamoeba/fishoak/_fish/trout.md

     <div>
         <h4>Powerbait Micetails</h4>
         <div>A piece of soft plastic infused with Powerbait flavoring.
 These days, I far prefer micetails over Powerbait,
             as I think they have a bit of extra attraction in moving water.
 Additionally, micetails are way less messy than the Powerbait, and you don't leave random floating pieces of plastic dough floating in the lake after you're done fishing.
+Fish it on a sliding sinker rig with a size 8-10 mosquito hook to make sure it floats.
         </div>
         <a href="https://amzn.to/2YwFiwp" class="buybutton" target="_blank">See on Amazon</a>
     </div>